jalantechnologies/handbook/engineering/onboarding-experienced-hire.md

 The goal of this exercise is to ensure that you are familiar with the general architecture that we use to build backend applications and create a simple TODO application using that architecture.

-Please start your work day by sending a daily status update to the `Onboarding (Engineering)` channel in MS Team.
+Please start your work day by sending a daily status update to the `Onboarding (Engineering)` channel.
 Here is a sample.
-Please continue to send daily status updates beginning every day to `Onboarding (Engineering)` MS Team channel.
+Please continue to send daily status updates beginning every day to `Onboarding (Engineering)` channel.

 ```
 Progress: